 I offer a welcoming, safe, non-judgemental space to work through whatever you’re dealing with right now — long-term or shorter-term.

-You may want to address a specific problem or concern.
-Or you might want to explore deeper issues and patterns, gaining a greater understanding of yourself and your relationships in the process.
+You may want to address a specific problem or concern, or explore deeper issues and patterns, gaining a greater understanding of yourself and your relationships.

 How I can help

 My aim is to help you work through whatever’s worrying or upsetting you, infuriating you, confusing you, or blocking you in some way.